emeight/legal-aid/README.md

 4. Complete reCAPTCHA

-5. Navigate to the Search Page
+5. Navigate to the search page

 Once you're on the search page no further action is required.
 Make sure to keep the browser open and active to avoid errors.